menu bar

 The Babies Didn't Die Alone: They Had Each Other.

 You hear loud screams.
 Crying.
 And the babies hear each other.
-Too little to understand that the others cry too.
-Too little to even have expectancy to be picked up.
+Too little to understand that the others cry, too.
+Too little to even have an expectancy to be picked up.
 Comforted.
 Fed.

 They cry in pain.
 There's no sadness.
 Too little to experience so many emotions.
-Their bodies hurt for nutrients, for water, for their mother's milk, drying in their breast, under one of the thousands collapsed buildings.
+Their bodies hurt for nutrients, for water, for their mother's milk, drying in their breast under one of the thousands of collapsed buildings.

-So the little creatures cry and and cry.
+So the little creatures cry and cry.
 They hear each other.
 That's the last thing they hear in this world: each other.
-And the loud sounds of the bombs from the Forth Reich of The Terrorist State of Israel.
+And the loud sounds of the bombs from the Fourth Reich of The Terrorist State of Israel.

-And no one comes to them.
-They cry and cry and cry and little by little it begins to subside; all that crying.
-One by one, until only one cries.
+And no one comes for them.
+They cry and cry and cry, and little by little, it begins to subside; all that crying.
+One by one until only one baby cries.
 No one is coming.
 The IDF has condemned them to death.
 Their crime is being of Palestinian descent.

-I don't believe there's a God of any kind in the universe; except all the ones my fellow human beings invented.
-Each more murderous than the other.
+I don't believe there's a God of any kind in the universe, except all the ones my fellow human beings invented.
+Each is more murderous than the other.
 But they need them.
 I need them too.

-With God in your heart you imagine angels coming to take them home.
-An atheist like me imagine the hungry dogs arriving there.
+With God in your heart, you imagine angels coming to take them home.
+An atheist like me imagines the hungry dogs arriving there.
 Before they were dead.

 And a single thought soothes my soul: Marco Aurélio, they are too little to understand the screams of the ones being eaten alive.